-It is a federal crime for any officer, director, employee, or agent of NASB to corruptly solicit, demand or accept for the benefit of any person anything of value from anyone in return for any business, service or confidential information of the Bank, intending to be influenced or rewarded, either before or after a transaction is discussed or consummated.
+It is illegal (Federal Bank Bribery Law) for a staff member, agent, or attorney of NASB to corruptly solicit or demand for the benefit of any person, or corruptly accept or agree to accept, anything of value from any person, intending to be influenced or rewarded in connection with any business or transaction of the Bank.
 Although all transactions and businesses are covered, some examples include extensions of credit, underwriting transactions, investment advice, checking accounts and purchases from vendors and suppliers.
 The person who improperly offers or promises something of value under these circumstances is guilty of the same offense.
-Substantial criminal penalties can result from noncompliance.
+Substantial criminal penalties can result from violations.

 It is not uncommon for bankers to have close social or family ties with some of those with whom they do business.
 Things of value exchanged between a Bank employee and family members or social friends are not covered by this Code of Ethics if they are exchanged solely because of the family or social relationship and not in connection with a Bank transaction or Bank business; however, the exchange of things of value that may create the appearance of a conflict of interest should be avoided.